 There are a few different types of binding, and the two most common are perfect-bound and saddle-bound.

-This is the most common type of binding used for hardbound books, like textbooks or novels.
-In the case binding process, pages are sewn together, hard covers are attached, and then covered with cloth, vinyl or leather cases.
+Case binding is the most common type of binding used for hardbound books, like textbooks or novels.
+In the case binding process, pages are sewn together, hardcovers are attached, d then covered with cloth, vinyl or leather cases.

 Gloss UV –This is the extra shiny coating that adds a sheen to the printed product.
 Gloss UV will enhance colors and preserve the paper from fading, yellowing or tearing.